codingMustache/codingMustache/README.md

 ## Joke of the Day

-How does a French skeleton say hello?
-Bone-jour.
+A cannibal is someone who is fed up with people.

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+What does GHz stand for?
- 1. Quantum Link
+ 1. Gigahotz
- 2. Prodigy
+ 2. Gigahertz
- 3. CompuServe
+ 3. Gigahetz
- 4. GEnie
+ 4. Gigahatz

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  Gigahertz
 </details>